-Father Oglesby Character Awards are given each month to students who exhibit Christ like characteristics, such as kindness, thoughtfulness and a caring attitude towards their teachers and fellow students.
+Father Oglesby Character Awards are given each quarter to students who exhibit Christ like characteristics, such as kindness, thoughtfulness and a caring attitude towards their teachers and fellow students.
 The award is given on a rotating basis amongst the classes.

 Student of the Month is given to a student who is active in the school and demonstrates a behavior that serves as a role model for fellow students.
 The award is given to a different grade level each month.

 Sunshine Award.
 Students in Kindergarten may receive the Sunshine Award, which is given to students who display friendliness, ability to share, respect and a caring attitude toward one another.
 Students receive a Sunshine certificate.

 Honor Roll.
 Students in grades 1 & 2 may achieve Citizenship Honor Roll by displaying work and study habits, play habits, and conduct which is a model for others in the room.
 Students receive a Citizenship Certificate.
 Students in grades 3-8 may achieve one of two honor rolls.
 The Principal’s List requires a minimum of 4 A’s, with no grade lower than a B, and no N’s or U’s in any area.
 The Faculty List requires a B average, with no grade lower than a C, and no N’s or U’s in any area.
 All Honor Roll students are awarded certificates.

 Awards Day takes place at the end of the school year to acknowledge students in grades 1-7 for outstanding achievement in areas including, but not limited to academics, fine arts and other activities.
 Parents and guests are encouraged to attend.

 STREAM Night is held in the fall and spring, and include a student showcase from Pre-K 3 – 8th grade and had hands-on STEM activities from community partners.